WojciechMatuszewski/programming-notes/aws-stuff.md

 - you can **create mountable ISCSI devices** which you can **mount on prem**.

 * this is a **low-latency solution** for **either cached or non-cached gateway**.

+##### Cached vs Stored

+The main difference is where the most of your files are stored.
+When we are talking about **cached volumes, most of your files are stored in s3**.
+There is a small cache buffer that holds the most accesed files.

+When using **stored volumes, all of the files are stored on prem and synced with s3 ansynchronously**.

+Both offerings store underlying data as **EBS snapshots on s3**.

 #### File Gateway